 - Work with customers and sales to evaluate sales call results

-- Create long- and short-term product sales forecasts and analysis for management
+- Create long- and short-term product sales forecasts and analyses for management

 - Review inventory levels and production schedules for product availability